 The main RES support measures applied in the Czech Republic are epitomized in Table 1 below.
-Note that all these measures, either applicable to pre-existing or to all installations including new ones, are currently in place.
+Note that the measures in this table are either applicable to either installations commissioned (broadly) before 2014 or to all installations (including new ones).
 See the previous section and the notes to Table 1 for more details.